Culture, Sports and Tourism Bureau: Background

-Since 2022, several incidents took place concerning the mix-up of the Chinese national anthem with “Glory to Hong Kong”, a song linked to the 2019 anti-government protests.
+Since 2022, several incidents took place concerning the mix-up of the Chinese national anthem a song linked to the 2019 anti-government protests.
 The latter was occasionally played as the “Hong Kong national anthem” or the song representing Hong Kong in sports ceremonies.
 During the 2023 Ice Hockey World Championship Division III Group B match in Sarajevo, Bosnia and Herzegovina, “Glory to Hong Kong” was played instead of the Chinese national anthem, "March of the Volunteers", after Hong Kong's victory over Iran.
 Several Hong Kong players made the “time out” gesture to stop the song from playing.

 Condemnation from CSTB and disciplinary actions by SF&OC

 Following the incident, the Hong Kong Special Administrative Region (HKSAR) Government released a statement, strongly deploring the mistake made and formally requesting the Sports Federation & Olympic Committee of Hong Kong, China (SF&OC) to conduct a thorough investigation.
 This investigation is intended to scrutinize whether the relevant national sports association, as per the guidelines, undertook on-site verification with the event organizer to ensure the accuracy of the National Anthem.

 In response to the unfolding events, the SF&OC launched the proceedings to suspend the membership of the Hong Kong Ice Hockey Association (HKIHA) within the organization and emphasizes the need for accountability within the sporting community, which is supported by the Culture, Sports, and Tourism Bureau (CSTB).
 CSTB, in alignment with the HKSAR Government, concurrently calls upon the HKIHA to provide a comprehensive written explanation regarding the incident concerning the erroneous playing of the National Anthem of the People's Republic of China.

 Secretary Kevin Yeung emphasised that the HKIHA needed to submit a report within a month detailing plans to improve its governance.
 Failure to do so, he indicated, might result in funding cuts.
 Additionally, the HKIHA is urged to submit a robust plan outlining improvements to its corporate governance.